Michael Sam has taken control of his narrative on the field.

 He remains driven.

 He talks about being prepared for the drawback from fans and even players he’ll take the field with on Sundays.
 He feels the potential pitfalls are minimal compared to what he’s endured to this point.

 Maybe the pressure is on us.

-Is it on the head coach who has to choose between Sam and a first-round draft pick yet to pan out in a dead even in a training camp battle?
-Maybe it the father who is confronted by his son to buy a Michael Sam jersey in honor of his first Pro Bowl?
-Does a disclaimer come before the purchase — which he really hopes he doesn’t have to make?
+Is it on the head coach who has to choose between Sam and a first-round draft pick yet to pan out in a training camp battle?
+Maybe it the father who’s confronted by his son to buy a Michael Sam jersey in honor of his first Pro Bowl?
+Does a disclaimer come before the purchase, which he really hopes he doesn’t have to make?

 Michael Sam is in a game not created with a person who leads his lifestyle in mind.
 Regardless, he will play and if he is successful, who he goes home to at night will hopefully be a non-issue.
 Instead, we’ll be talking about a 12 tackle performance that included a bone-jarring forced fumble.

 In one of the series’ great quotes, Omar stated, “A man got to have a code.”